The Cherry-Tree Carol: Sources

-The story may be derived from the apocryphal Gospel of Pseudo-Matthew, written around the year 650, which combines many earlier apocryphal Nativity traditions; however, in Pseudo-Matthew, the event takes place during the flight into Egypt, and the fruit tree is a palm tree (presumably a Banana Palm) rather than a cherry tree.
+The story may be derived from the apocryphal Gospel of Pseudo-Matthew, written around the year 650, which combines many earlier apocryphal Nativity traditions; however, in Pseudo-Matthew, the event takes place during the flight into Egypt, and the fruit tree is a palm tree (presumably a Date Palm) rather than a cherry tree.
 In the apocryphal Gospel, Jesus has already been born and so Joseph's truculence is unrelated to any dismay over Mary's pregnancy, but has to do with an inability to reach the fruits of the palm and a concern over the family's lack of water.

-The carol is found in the “N-Town Plays,” performed in the English Midlands around 1500.
+The carol is found in the “N-Town Plays,” written in East Harling, a village in Norfolk, England in the 1400s.
 The song is very similar to a passage in one of the Coventry Mystery Plays.
 Having developed out of the folk tradition, there are a number of versions of text and tune.